Skip to main content

 GitHub Actions (example)

 2. Setup a repository secret in GitHub named AUDIOEYE_ENTITLEMENT_TOKEN with the value of your entitlement token.
+This name must match the environment variable referenced in your .npmrc configuration.

 3. Use the environment variable in your workflow: